mosa/MOSA-Project/Source/Docs/mosa-project-structure.rst

 Mosa.Compiler.*
 ***************

-Those projects make the MOSA compiler.
+Those projects make up the MOSA compiler.
+They include the CIL, IR transformations and native code generation stages.
 You can learn more about it :doc:`here<compiler-design>`.

 *****************
 Mosa.DeviceDriver